Skip to main content

 except Exception as e:

-This example imports the V3 APIs, which allows you to call the List Transforms V3 endpoint in your code.
+This example imports the Transforms API, which allows you to call the v1 version of the List Transforms endpoint in your code with list_transforms_v1.

 To run the code, run this command: